aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>8</sup>&nbsp;Jerusalem has sinned very grievously.
-Therefore she has become an outcast.
+Therefore [she has become]an outcast.
-All who [honored her] now despise her, for they have seen her nakedness.
+ [All who honored her] [now despise her],
+ [for they have seen]her nakedness.
 And she herself sighs  and turns away.
 </div></td></tr>